michielkikkert/nl.kikkert.plex/README.md

 Thanks!

+# Version 1.2.1

+Apparently, Athom decided to change the speechObject interface.
+Therefore the app could no longer read a value from this Object an crashed hard.
+This has now been fixed.

 # Version 1.2.0

 - Continuation support!
 So if you want to watch a media item (using speech), the app now looks at the viewOffset.
 So if the offset is high enough (about 3 minutes into the movie), it will ask you if you would like to continue where you finished (answer 'no' or 'nee' to restart from the beginning).